Moreholidays March Chocolate Covered Raisin Day

 So, here’s the skinny on the two dates:

-He died on March 11, 1845.
-However, his date was not formally recorded.
+• He died on March 11, 1845.
+However, there is no formal recording of his birth date.

 Here is how we come out on the debate: Johnny Appleseed’s birthday is the best date to celebrate his life.
 His birthday coincides with the season of the apple harvest.
 And a birth is a more positive day than a death.
 We think Johnny would agree.